kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 pubDatetime: 2024-11-27T11:00:00-7:00
 ---

 **TL;DR**: I migrated my blog to Astro using AI tools.
-Aider was frustrating and burned $10 in API credits, but Cursor turned out to be surprisingly effective.
-The whole migration took about 3-4 hours instead of the estimated 8-10 hours manually.
+Aider burned $10 in API credits with little progress, while Cursor helped complete the migration in 3-4 hours instead of the estimated 8-10 hours manually.

-I've been blogging for years, trying different platforms along the way.
-Started with Wordpress, moved to Jekyll (a static site generator that powers GitHub Pages), and briefly experimented with Ghost.
-My Jekyll setup was still using the base installation and needed an update.
+I needed to update my blog.
+Over the years, I'd moved from Wordpress to Jekyll (a static site generator powering GitHub Pages), tried Ghost for a bit, and ended up back with a basic Jekyll setup.
+It worked, but it felt dated.

 I'd been hearing good things about Astro, a newer static site generator that's optimized for content-focused sites.
 It caught my attention for a few reasons: